From my book Frozen Moments—Poverty is the biggest crime.

 A dhoti-kurta-clad person told workers to stay silent, and then he told Mr. Jain, “What do you think of yourself?
 A hero?
 I will bury you alive here, just now; no one will come to your rescue.
 How dare you ill-treat our workers?”

 After hearing these words of a dhoti-kurta-clad person, a gathering of workers shouted, “Inqilab, Zindabad (Long live the revolution).
-Jain, Murdabad (Down), Murdabad (Down).
+Jain, Murdabad (Down).
 Bharat Mata Ki Jai ho (Victory for Mother India).”

 With each threat from Mr. Jain by a wrestler-type dhoti-kurta-clad man, a gathering of workers shouted in a frenzy, “Jain, Murdabad (Down), Murdabad (Down).”